The Nonlinear Filter Model of Stream Cipher Redivivus: Concrete Stream Cipher Proposals

 {\textit{Evaluation against $\mathcal{S}(L,m)$}.} We have $\varepsilon=2^{-m-1}$ and so $N=2^{2m(d-2)+L)/(d-1)}$.
 We set $N=2^B$ and so $(d-1)(B-2m)=L-2m$.
 If $B=2m$, then $L=2m$.
 We choose $L$ and $m$ to ensure that $L>2m$, and so $B\neq 2m$.
 In this case, we solve for $d$ to obtain $d=1+(L-2m)/(B-2m)$.
 If $B<2m$, then $d<1$ which violates the condition $d\geq 3$ and the attack does not work.
 So let us consider $B>2m$.
 In this case, substituting the obtained expression for $d$ in the expression for the decoding time, we find the decoding time to be $2^{(2mL+B(B-4m))/(B-2m)}$.
 So the following condition ensures $\kappa$-bit security.

-Note that~\eqref{eqn-kappa-low-wt-FCA} ensures $\kappa$-bit security \textit{for all values of $d\geq 3$}.
-In particular, it does not matter whether the feedback polynomial of the LFSR is sparse, or whether it has a sparse multiple. \ \\
+Using the relation between $d$ and $B$, we have $(2mL+B(B-4m))/(B-2m) = 2m(d-1) + (L-2m)/(d-1)>4m$ for $d\geq 3$.
+So if $\kappa<4m$, then $\kappa$-bit security is achieved \textit{for all values of $d\geq 3$}.
+In particular, it does not matter whether the feedback polynomial of the LFSR is sparse, or whether it has a sparse multiple.
+In all our concrete proposals, the condition $\kappa<4m$ holds (see Table~\ref{tab-Lm-pairs}). \ \\